 • Accident-only This coverage generally takes care of accidental injuries, such as poisoning or ingestion of a foreign object, being hit by a car, cuts, and other physical injuries.
 Accident-only coverage is often preferred by owners of older pets that have aged out of comprehensive coverage.

 Before deciding whether you want to buy a pet insurance policy, it’s a good idea to download sample policies from insurers.
-You can then carefully review each policy for limitations, exceptions, and co-payments.
+You can then review each policy for limitations, exceptions, and copayments.
 You can also reach out to a rep with questions.

 What Pet Insurance Doesn’t Cover

-Accident-only plans will likely not cover any cost associated with illness, while accident-illness plans will likely not cover any preventive care or any care related to pre-existing conditions.
+Accident-only plans will likely not cover any cost associated with illness, while accident and illness plans will likely not cover any preventive care or any care related to preexisting conditions.

-An accident-illness plan with a wellness add-on provides the most comprehensive coverage.
-But again, it will likely not cover any care for a pre-existing condition, and the coverage could come with some breed-specific restrictions.
-That’s why it’s essential to read through the fine print of every policy option before making the decision on which one is right for each pet.
+An accident and illness plan with a wellness add-on provides the most comprehensive coverage.
+But again, it will likely not cover any care for a preexisting condition and could come with breed restrictions.
+That’s why it’s essential to read the fine print of every policy option before deciding which one is right for each pet.

 How Much Pet Insurance Costs

-The cost of pet coverage varies widely, but the average accident and illness premiums cost $585 a year for a dog and $350 for a cat, according to the North American Pet Health Insurance Association.
+The cost of pet coverage varies widely, but the average accident and illness premiums cost $595 a year for a dog and $342 for a cat, according to the North American Pet Health Insurance Association’s latest figures.

 Pros and Cons of Pet Insurance

-Pet insurance can make pet treatments and services more affordable—by paying annual or monthly premiums, the insurance company bears the brunt of covered expenses.
+Pet insurance can make pet treatments and services more affordable: As you make annual or monthly premiums, the insurance company bears the brunt of covered expenses.

-Pet insurance also protects the emergency funds in your cash management account.
-If your pet is young or healthy, or you choose a lower tier, you can get accident and illness coverage for a fairly low cost, which pet owners may find well worth the security of knowing your pet can get the help it needs.
+Pet insurance also may help protect the emergency funds in a cash management account or savings account.
+If your pet is young or healthy, or you choose a lower tier, you can get accident and illness coverage for a fairly low cost.

-But it’s key to read the fine print.
+But it’s important to read the details.
 Many plans limit the amount you can claim, either annually or over your pet’s lifetime.
-If your pet is unfortunate enough to suffer a major medical problem, you could quickly max out your plan’s limit and find yourself paying the difference.
+If your pet suffers a major medical problem, you could quickly max out your plan’s limit and find yourself paying the difference.

-Depending on the cost of the premium, wellness-only and wellness add-ons may not be worth the price, since they can end up costing about the same, or potentially more, as paying out of pocket for routine care.
+Depending on the cost of the premium, wellness-only plans and wellness add-ons may not be worth the price, since they can end up costing about the same as, or more than, paying out of pocket for routine care.

 Alternatives to Pet Insurance

-Again, like humans, unexpected expenses can come up from time to time, but that doesn’t mean they need to hurt your pocket.
+Again, like humans, unexpected expenses can come up from time to time with a pet.

-Another way a pet-owner can pay for both expected and unexpected medical bills that come with pet ownership is to have an emergency fund specifically earmarked for your pet.
-Stashing just a little bit of cash each month into your pet care fund can slowly add up to a significant financial cushion.
+Another way a pet owner can pay for both expected and unexpected vet bills is to have an emergency fund earmarked for your pet.
+Stashing a little bit of cash each month into a pet care fund can slowly add up.